Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Res-HQCNN learns graph-structured quantum data

-\textbf{Res-HQCNN with more than two hidden layers} If Res-HQCNN has more than two hidden layers, we can calculate its update parameters matrices $K_{j}^{l}(s)$ with similar computational method in Appendix.
+If Res-HQCNN has more than two hidden layers, we can calculate its update parameters matrices $K_{j}^{l}(s)$ with similar computational method in Ref.\cite{liang2021hybrid}.
 No fixed formula for $K_{j}^{l}(s)$ has been found up to now.
 It changes with the depth of neural network $l$.